 I always travel with a notebook so I can scribble and draw.
 It’s useful for remembering foreign spellings or interesting situations you might see but later forget.
 Most recently, from my time in Northeastern Brazil, I wrote:

 “Day 1 – RAIN!!!
 The car skims through puddles and splashes those unguarded in bus lines.
-Tanned, skinny boys the colour of oak, wear long basketball shorts and flip-flops, and hold golf umbrellas”.
+Tanned, skinny boys the color of oak, wear long basketball shorts and flip-flops, and hold golf umbrellas”.

 Most of my notebooks are full of sentences and short paragraphs, allowing me to recall moments later and expand on in my writing.